RobWal/deep-sea-adventure/readme.md

 # Bugs

--   1) The player tokens waiting area in the top right don't shuffle into the correct order after determining who goes first.
+-   1) There seems to be a bug that causes one of the zero pip tiles to have no score value, will require further investigation.
--   2) There seems to be a bug that causes one of the zero pip tiles to have no score value, will require further investigation.
+-   1) Cont.
+After some investigation, I may have misinterpreted the bug I was seeing, as I cannot find the erroneous tile.